sidgan/whats_in_a_question/image_descriptions/readme.md

 ## Image Descriptions

+We analyze whether the visual questions contain enough information to provide an accurate description of the image using the Seq2Seq model.
 See [NeuralTalk2](https://github.com/karpathy/neuraltalk2) and [Seq2Seq models](https://www.tensorflow.org/tutorials/seq2seq) for image caption generation.

 Replace the Seq2Seq datafiles in place of the placeholders present in the repository.
 Use these in place of the French and English dataset in the [Seq2Seq models](https://www.tensorflow.org/tutorials/seq2seq).